youssef-ahmed-Devlogs/marriageSite_Admin-frontend/Admin/docs/layout.md

 - Preloader elements should be added inside `.wrapper` element.
 - You can replace image OR modify size OR include any preload items inside `.preloader` element.

 #### Dark Mode

-AdminLTE 3.1 provides a dark mode option.
+.1 provides a dark mode option.
 You can add in body tag:

 - `.dark-mode`

 #### Color Variations

-AdminLTE 3.1 provides a set of color variations to apply to your sidebar (light & dark) & navbar.
+.1 provides a set of color variations to apply to your sidebar (light & dark) & navbar.
 You can combine any available color with these class prefixes:

 - `.navbar-*`
 - `.sidebar-dark-*`